To connect with the community be sure to also check out the Facebook group

 Food

-For reheating food, you will need LPG or alcohol/gasoline.
+For reheating food, you will need LPG or alcohol/gasoline stove.

 Navigation

-To find your way around, you must know how to read gpx maps and use a compass.
-For Hercules, Pegasus, and Orion a special physical map will be provided by the Organizer.
+To find your way around, you must know how to read GPX maps and use a compass.
+A detailed physical map will also be provided by the Organizer.

 Safety